Enver-Onur-Cogalan/Expense-Tracker-/README.md

 - Add, view, and delete expenses
 - Select and add new categories
+- Automatic mock expenses loading on app start
 - Monthly expense chart on the Statistics screen (PieChart)
 - Display of total monthly spending
 - Language selection (Turkish / English)
 - Responsive and modern user interface
-- Clean and modular code structure
+- Clean, modular, and well-commented code structure

 ---